evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 # Security Considerations

-While it is expected that only good-willing researchers will use these techniques, they will simplify and shorten the time to identify a probing across the Internet.
+While it is expected that only researchers with no bad intentions will use these techniques, they will simplify and shorten the time to identify a probing across the Internet.

 This information is provided to identify the source and intent of specific probes, but there is no authentication possible for the inline information.
 As a result, a malevolent actor could provide false information while conducting the probes, so that the action was attributed to a third party.
 The recipient of this information cannot, as a result, rely on this information without confirmation.
 If a recipient cannot confirm the information or does not wish to do so, they should treat the flows as if there were no attribution.